Nevada Library Association Bylaws

 Any executive officer may be removed from office by means of a recall petition signed by one-third of the personal members and presented to the elections committee, followed by a written two-thirds affirmative vote of the membership within sixty days.

-The elections committee shall notify the membership of the results of the vote.
+The president shall notify the membership of the results of the vote.
 Any appointed officer may be removed from office by means of a majority vote of the voting members of the board of trustees.
 The procedures for removing executive or appointed officers must be in accord with the parliamentary authority.

 Section 5.
 Terms of Office.